 assigning some agents to randomly choose between the top 2 or top 4 arms when selecting the best arm instead of choosing the actual best arm.

 There was no dramatic improvement in learning quality from these strategies.
-For some, a small improvement in learning quality was more than offset by the increased processing time to implement the more complex logic.
+For some, a small improvement in learning quality was more than offset by the increased processing time to implement the more complex logic, resulting in poorer learning as a function of learning time.

 Results